DiogoMCampos/Leaflet/ESOF-docs/Software Design.md

 The definition of a pattern is a means of representing, sharing and reusing knowledge. **Architectural pattern**(or architectural style) following that line of thought, is a stylized description of good architectural design practice, which has been tried and tested in different environments.
 Leaflet follows the **model view controller architecture**.
 It separates the handling of mouse interaction from geometry that is shown on the map and others.
 Another architectural pattern this project follows is **Repository architecture**.
 This allows changes to be propagated easily between all components.
 This pattern is vital for the working model used in Leaflet which allows developers to manipulate a copy of the program so as to implement a feature or correcting a issue.
 **Client Server architecture** is also a architectural pattern followed by Leaflet.
-The program sends a request to popular websites to get map data.
+The program, in the begging, sends a request to popular websites to get map data.
 Lastly, **Layered architecture** is also implemented.
 Leaflet has a map class which uses all the elements in the layer below it.